 Our latest Ofsted Inspection report highlighted our inclusivity, we strive to ensure equality of opportunity, both for our adoptive families and amongst our staff and trustees, regardless of gender, race, religion, culture, heritage, age, disability or sexuality.

-Currently the Department only record limited data on LGBTQ+ adoptions this is because recording is still relatively recent.
-This new data excludes bisexual people, Trans people not in a same sex relationship and single LGBT adopters.
+Currently the Department only records limited data on LGBTQ+ adoptions this is because recording is still relatively recent.
+This new data excludes bisexual people, Trans people not in a same sex relationship and single LGBTQ+ adopters.
 Therefore, the real number of LGBTQ+ adopters will be considerably higher.

-With 1,900 children currently waiting for adoption of which over half part of a sibling group there is a huge need for more adopters.
-The 2023 LGBTQ+ Adoption and Fostering Week theme this year, 1, 2, 3 or more, is looking to encourage people from the LGBTQ+ community to consider adopting brothers and sisters, to enable them to grow up together.
+With 2,910 children currently waiting for adoption of which over half part of a sibling group there is a huge need for more adopters.

 Adoption Matters Chief Executive, Susy White, says: “We know from experience that LGBTQ+ people often come to adoption with an open mind and real enthusiasm – it’s often their first choice to build their family.